jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_logical_implication.rst

         return True

   the terminal shows the second case failing
-* I add a condition for this case
+* I will add a condition for this case

   .. code-block:: python